App-vNext/Polly/docs/migration-v8.md

 <!-- endSnippet -->

 > [!IMPORTANT]
-> In v7, the `PolicyWrap` ordering was different; the policy added first was executed last.
+> In v7, the policy wrap ordering is different; the policy added first was executed last.
 In v8, the execution order matches the order in which they were added.

 ## Migrating retry policy